theiothing/Home-Automation-Devices/README.md

 Chips use MQTT protocol for communication.
 Herewith a link to the [library](https://github.com/knolleary/pubsubclient) which is the best and most wideley used so far.

-They are used hooked up to [NODE-RED](https://nodered.org/) and [HOME ASSISTANT](https://home-assistant.io/) (HA) platforms.
+The devices are hooked up to [NODE-RED](https://nodered.org/) and [HOME ASSISTANT](https://home-assistant.io/) (HA) platforms.
-The easiest way is to use HA as dashboard and main control system while I use NODE-RED for creating automations.
+The easiest way is to use HA as dashboard and main control system, besides automation that are implemented in NODE-RED.
-To bond HA together with NODE-RED it is very easy to use specific nodes available within node red [node-red-contrib-home-assistant](https://flows.nodered.org/node/node-red-contrib-home-assistant)
+To bond HA together with NODE-RED it is very easy to use specific nodes, available in node red via NPM installation [node-red-contrib-home-assistant](https://flows.nodered.org/node/node-red-contrib-home-assistant)

-By the way these devices can be used in many different ways and connected to whatever platform you prefer
+By the way these devices can be used in many different ways and connected to whatever platform is preferred

 ## Authors
 * **Marco Provolo** - *Initial work* - [marco provolo github](https://github.com/marcoprovolo)